deflect-ca/banjax/README.md

 # Installation

-## Deploying alongside or in front of an existing setup

 You should be able to get a quick demo of banjax-go + Nginx + a test origin server running with `docker-compose up`.